Discovering Differences in Strategic Behavior Between Humans and LLMs: Behavioral Modeling Procedure

 \section{Behavioral Modeling Procedure}

 This section describes the details of our behavior modeling procedure.
 We first describe the general training and evaluation procedure, including the data partitioning procedure, training objective, and evaluation process.
 Next, we provide details on each baseline and AlphaEvolve.
+The overall framework for discovering and evaluating behavioral models is shown in Fig.~\ref{fig:alphaevolve_framework}.